 Denver International Airport is the third busiest airport in the USA.
 Located in Denver, Colorado, the airport opened in 1995 and currently hosts 25 airlines with flights to over 200 destinations worldwide.

-In addition to being one of the busiest airports in the USA, Denver International Airport is also the third busiest airport in the world by passenger traffic.
-In fact, Denver International Airport has been one of the 20 busiest airports in the world yearly since 2000.
+In addition to being one of the busiest airports in the USA, Denver International Airport is also the third busiest airport in the world regarding passenger traffic.
+It has been one of the 20 busiest airports in the world yearly since 2000.

 Although Denver International Airport is not the busiest airport in the USA, it is by far the largest.
 It covers more than double the area of the Dallas/Fort Worth International Airport.
 In total, DEN encompasses a jaw-dropping 33,500 acres of land.

-Denver International Airport is the largest airport in the Western Hemisphere and the second largest in the world.
-DEN is second only to King Fahd International Airport in Saudi Arabia.
-DEN is also home to one of the longest runways in the USA and the world, Runway 16R/34L, which is over 3 miles long.
+Denver International Airport (DEN) is the largest airport in the Western Hemisphere and the second largest in the world, second only to King Fahd International Airport in Saudi Arabia.
+DEN is also home to one of the longest runways in the USA and the world, Runway 16R/34L, which is over three miles long.

-Denver International Airport is one of the busiest airports in the USA due to being a hub for multiple airlines.
+Denver International Airport is one of the busiest airports in the USA because it is a hub for multiple airlines.
 DEN is a major hub for Frontier Airlines and United Airlines, both major US-based airlines.
 It is also the largest base for the popular Southwest Airlines.

 4. O’Hare International Airport (ORD)

-O’Hare International Airport is located in Chicago, Illinois and comes in 4th of the top 10 busiest airports in the USA.
+O’Hare International Airport is located in Chicago, Illinois, and is fourth among the top 10 busiest airports in the USA.
 The airport opened in 1944 but was not used commercially until eleven years later, in 1955.
-O’Hare is just 17 miles from the Loop, Chicago’s business district and commercial hub.
+O’Hare is 17 miles from the Loop, Chicago’s business district and commercial hub.

-The airport covers nearly 8,000 acres of land and has 8 runways.
-O’Hare International Airport is considered the most connected airport in the world because of its number of non-stop flights and destinations.
+The airport covers nearly 8,000 acres and has 8 runways.
+Because of its large number of non-stop flights and destinations, O’Hare International Airport is considered the most connected airport in the world.

 In total, O’Hare averages 2,500 takeoffs and landings each day.
 The airport offers non-stop flights to over 200 destinations across the Americas, Europe, Asia, Africa, Oceania, and more from its 4 terminals and 213 gates.

 O’Hare International Airport was originally an airfield and manufacturing plant for Douglas C-54 Skymaster aircraft during World War II.
-During this time, it was called Orchard Field Airport and given the ORD IATA code.
+It was called Orchard Field Airport and given the ORD IATA code during this time.

-After World War II ended, the airport was renamed to O’Hare International in honour of Edward Henry O’Hare, a navy pilot who received the first Medal of Honor during the war.
-ORD was the first major US airport to be built after World War II.
+After World War II ended, the airport was renamed O’Hare International in honour of Edward Henry O’Hare, a navy pilot who received the first Medal of Honor during the war.
+ORD was the first major US airport built after World War II.

-O’Hare International Airport was the busiest airport in the USA and worldwide from 1963 to 1998 by number of passengers.
-Today, it remains in the top 5 busiest airports in the USA and globally and has the most aircraft movements of any airport in the world at over 900,000 per year.
+From 1963 to 1998, O’Hare International Airport was the busiest airport in the USA and worldwide by passenger numbers.
+Today, it remains in the top five busiest airports in the USA and globally and has the most aircraft movements of any airport in the world, at over 900,000 per year.

 5. Los Angeles International Airport (LAX)